MEDITERRANEAN FEEDING GUIDE

 Squash - parboiled and sliced or just grated raw

 Pumpin - cut away seed area.
 Serve in wedges with rind on or thin slithers of just flesh

 For tortoises under 3 years, treat every meal with Nutrobal (calcium, vitamins and minerals).
-If you do not supply your baby tortoise with enough calcium it may develop Metabolic Bond Disorder.
+If you do not supply your baby tortoise with enough calcium it will develop Metabolic Bone Disorder.
 If you have difficulty in getting hold of some, give us a call and we can post it out to you.

 We recommend continuation of supplements for the whole of a tortoise's life in captivity.
 Some people do reduce the amount of meals they supplement as their tortoise gets older but we recommend you do not drop below using it 3 days a week.

-You can also change to limestone flour (pure calcium) when your tortoise is an adult.
-Egg laying females require extra calciu to produce their eggs.
+You can also change to limestone flour (pure calcium) when your tortoise is adult.
+Egg laying females require extra calcium to produce their eggs.

 Bulbs, daffodil & tuilip etc. Larkspur Periwinkle

 Delphinium Laurels Poppy

 Ivy Lupin Sweetpea

 There is no need to go wrecking the garden and pulling everything out.
 Tortoises are intelligent and usually will not touch these plants.
 Just be careful and keep an eye out.
 If necessary fence the plant off.
 Many tortoises owners grow daffs and tuilips and their tortoises have never ever touched them.